fengxinhhh/Cimi/README.md

 ```
 Usage: cimi [options]

+A fully automatic NPM package tool, one line command to help you "git replase, create git tag, release NPM package"

 Options:
   -v, --version  output the version number
+  -m,manual      manual select your new package version
   patch          patch your new npm package
   minor          minor your new npm package
   major          major your new npm package